nikolaPejcinovic/fatcat-battle-simulator/README.md

 # fatcat-battle-simulator

-To run a battle simulator:
+Prerequisites for running a battle simulator: Installed nodejs on your machine.

+Instructions:

   1. Open terminal.